ChristosGkovaris/The-Stones-Game/README.md

   cd The-Stones-Game
 - Ensure you have Python installed: The game requires Python 3.
 Ensure it is installed on your system.
 - Run the game: **stones.py**

+## Collaboration
+This project was a collaborative effort.
+Special thanks to [SpanouMaria](https://github.com/SpanouMaria) for their significant contributions to the development and improvement of the game.